com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 )
 ```

-You can run `mill -i` to open a build REPL; this is a Scala console with your
+You can run `mill --repl` to open a build REPL; this is a Scala console with
-`build.sc` loaded, which lets you run tasks interactively.
-The task-running
+your `build.sc` loaded, which lets you run tasks interactively.
+The
-syntax is slightly different from the command-line, but more in-line with how
+task-running syntax is slightly different from the command-line, but more
-you would depend on tasks from within your build file.
+in-line with how you would depend on tasks from within your build file.

 You can use this REPL to interactively explore your build to see what is available.